freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/tutorials/realistic-playfield/4-import-into-unity.md

 > [!note]
 > **Crash course in *Scene* navigation**
 >
-> Move the camera like in a first person shooter.
+> Move the camera like in a first-person shooter.
 Hold the right mouse button, then use the `WASD` keys for horizontal movement, `Q` and `E` for vertical movement.
 The mouse wheel changes the movement speed.
 Just panning the screen is done while holding the middle mouse button.
 Full documentation [here](https://docs.unity3d.com/2021.2/Documentation/Manual/SceneViewNavigation.html).

 In the *Project* panel you see our FBX file.
 It's a tree structure because Unity imported it and found out that it contains two objects and two meshes.
-Drag the entire *Playfield* object from the *Project* panel into the *Hierarchy*, and drop it over the *Playfield* GameObject.
+Drag the entire *Playfield* object from the *Project* panel into the *Hierarchy* and drop it over the *Playfield* GameObject.

 ![Model dropped](unity-model-dropped.png)